cahyod/vyoma/README.md

 ### ✅ Tested On

-ASTRAVA has been tested and works perfectly on:
+VYOMA has been tested and works perfectly on:
 - ✅ **Kali Linux** (2023.x and later)
 - ✅ **Parrot Security OS** (5.x and later)
 - ✅ **Ubuntu** (20.04, 22.04, 24.04)